phpcr/phpcr-docs/phpcr-shell/installation.rst

 Install as an embedded application
 ----------------------------------

-If you are using a Symfony2 application and the `DoctrinePHPCRBundle <https://github.com/doctrine/DoctrinePHPCRBundle/>`_ then you can easily integrate the PHPCR-Shell.
+If you are using a Symfony2 application and a version of `DoctrinePHPCRBundle
+<https://github.com/doctrine/DoctrinePHPCRBundle/>`_ greater than 1.2 then you
+can easily integrate the PHPCR-Shell.

 Simply add the shell to your ``composer.json`` file